 — Romans 10:17 (ESV)

-The Greek word for hearing here is akoē.
-It is not just sound entering the ear.
-It implies understanding, paying attention, and embracing what is heard.
-Faith does not appear automatically.
-It grows when the Word of God is welcomed into the heart and mind and allowed to settle there.
+The Greek word used for “hearing” is akoē.
+It is not mere sound entering the ear but implies reception, understanding, and embracing the message.
+Faith is not an instant emotion; it grows as the Word of God is received into the heart and allowed to dwell there.
+James brings this truth to its practical outworking:

 “But prove yourselves doers of the word, and not merely hearers who deceive themselves.”